 “Give her a leopard’s skin, because this creature kills the lion out of envy and by deceit.”

 The Black Panther is a kind of leopard, obviously with black fur.
 The Mona Lisa seems to be wearing all black, thus corresponding to the leopard reference.
 In the landscaping, there is also the lion’s head facing upward – is it meant to be shown to drown in the swamp illusion?

 “make her ride upon death, because Envy, never dying, never tires of ruling.”

 The position of her ring finger (left hand) bothers me.
 It seems awkward that it stands out further than the pinky finger.
-This is exactly the position of a hand that would be grasping a saddle rope, as if riding a horse (“ride upon death”).
-I believe that Leonardo may have represented her as riding in the sidesaddle position – a normal position for women to ride horses in because of their dresses.
+This is about the position of a hand that would be grasping a saddle rope, as if riding a horse (“ride upon death”).
+Could Leonardo be representing her as riding in the sidesaddle position – a normal position for women to ride horses in because of their dresses.
 Leonardo painted her in the three-quarter profile, which is a perfect angle for representing a female riding a horse.
-This is definitely arguable since she is technically sitting in a chair.
-I believe that Leonardo is secretly representing her as riding sidesaddle on a mule that he hid in the picture.
+This is definitely arguable since she may be sitting in a chair.
+Is it possible that Leonardo is secretly representing her as riding sidesaddle on a mule that he hid in the picture?

 Also, the cloth looping around her left shoulder seems to be braided/coiled like that of a rope/lasso.
 Not sure if that’s how horse riders carried their ropes, but it would make sense for Leonardo to show her as riding.

 “Make her bridle, and load her with divers kinds of arms because all her weapons are deadly.”
 Her veil makes her bridal.
 I do not spot any weapons though.
 I still need to look further into this one…

 So to answer the previous mysteries that I bulleted at the beginning of this blog, here are the actual answers: